railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Stock Locations
 ---------------

-You've seen in the preceding sections that the whole of stock management is built on a concept of stock locations.
+You have seen in the preceding sections that the whole of stock management is built on a concept of stock locations.
 Locations are structured hierarchically to account for the subdivision of a warehouse into sections, aisles, and/or cupboards.
 The hierarchical view also enables you to structure virtual locations such as production counterparts.
 That gives you a finer level of analysis.

-Use the menu :menuselection:`Stock Management --> Configuration --> Locations` then click :guilabel:`New` to define new locations.
+Use the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Locations` then click
+:guilabel:`New` to define new locations.

 .. figure:: images/stock_location_form.png